erwinmedina/Lexer/README.md

 - This code was written in C++, and uses a build.sh file in order to run.
 - Type `chmod +x build.sh` in the terminal/command prompt, allowing executable permissions.
 - Type `./build.sh` in the terminal/command prompt to run the program.
-- If you're having difficulties, contact me.
+- If you're having difficulties, please contact me.

 ## Programmer/Developer:
 Name | Email